Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 P Visa Consultation Requirement

-An appropriate labor organization is one with expertise in the P Visa holder’s field of expertise.
-Consultations are also required for support personnel.
+An appropriate labor organization must have expertise in the P Visa holder’s field.
+Support consultations are also required.
 If such an organization does not exist, then USCIS may make a decision on the evidence submitted.
-Each of the P Visa sub-categories have slight variations in consultation requirements, with the P-2 requiring only that the advisory opinion confirm the existence of the exchange program involved.
+Each of the P Visa sub-categories have slight variations in consultation requirements.
+The P-2 requires only that the advisory opinion confirm the existence of the exchange program involved.

 Accompanying P Visa Support Personnel